Hypodontia; Causes, Risk Factors, Prevention, & Treatment

 The rest of your teeth start shifting in empty spaces created by the congenitally missing teeth.
 This shift can cause speech problems, abnormalities in bone growth, and gum damage.
 Some possible dental anomalies due to CMT are ectopic canines, delayed eruption, and abnormally shaped teeth.
 In most cases, CMT affects wisdom teeth.

 Can You Prevent Hypodontia?

 They say “prevention is better than cure.”
-But the problem is that most of the cases of hypodontia are hereditary.
+But the problem is that most cases of hypodontia are hereditary.
 You can’t do much to prevent it.
 However, it should also be noted that it’s not necessary that everyone will pass on their hypodontia to the next generation.
-The most you can do is lookout for the other external or environmental triggers of hypodontia, as explained earlier in this article.
+The most you can do is look out for the other external or environmental triggers of hypodontia, as explained earlier in this article.

 The good news is that there are multiple options available for hypodontia treatment.
 Let’s check them out!

 What Are The Available Alternatives for Hypodontia Treatment?

 The treatments for congenitally missing permanent teeth are generally a mix of dental implants and orthodontic treatments.

 Here are the 4 most common hypodontia treatments:-

 Orthodontic treatments such as braces treat CMT by either moving the teeth for the subsequent treatment or filling the gap.
 Both kids and adults can be treated with braces.
 However, missing teeth in kids should be treated once their baby teeth come out and their jawbone gets fully developed.

 A dental implant is a duplicate tooth that is fitted in your jawbone through a metal screw.
 This is an ideal process for adults only and not kids because of the fully grown jawbone in adults.
 It functions as natural teeth only.